hanshizhong1105/learning/notes/papers/MV3D.md

 * Oriented 3D Box Regression: 8 corners points with 24-D vector regression works better than the centers and sizes with 6-D vector regression.

 ### Key Notes

+* LiDAR laser scanners have the advantage of accurate depth information while cameras preserve much more detailed sementic information.
 * In overall, image-based methods usually perform better than LiDAR-based methods in terms of 2D detection.